DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/VMDIRAC.rst

 Install VMDIRAC
 ---------------

-On a DIRAC server (generally collocated with the other WorkdloadManagement system components), configure and install the extra components:
+On a DIRAC server (generally collocated with the other WorkloadManagement system components), configure and install the extra components:

-* Server local configuration
+* Resource configuration

-  In the server local configuration add the User/Password information to connect to the Cloud endpoint.
+  In the configuration add the User/Password information to connect to the Cloud endpoint.
 Also you should put a valid path for the host certificate, *e.g.*:

   ::